 Why Do We Love Flowering Trees?

 This is the Purple Trumpet Tree-Handroanthus impetiginosus– pronounce it like this (hand-ro-anthus-im-pet-ih-jih-NO-suh).
-We love this tree for its highly visible, showy blue/purple, trumpet-shaped flowers that appear in large clusters.
-An extra bonus is that these large blossom clusters get bigger as the tree matures in your garden.
+We appreciate this tree for its highly visible, showy purple/pink, trumpet-shaped flowers that appear in large clusters.
+A bonus is that these large blossom clusters get bigger as the tree matures in your garden.

 Note: this tree was formerly called Tabebuia but was reclassified in 2007.
 You may find some examples still being sold under the older name.
 There is more information with names below.